yamcs/yamcs/docs/server-manual/links/packet-preprocessor/index.rst

 Synchronize the on-board system to the ground each time it resets

    This is the method used by :abbr:`cFS (Core Flight System)`.
-It allows setting a :abbr:`SCTF (Spacecraft Time Correction Factor)` on-board and that will correlate the on-board time with ground time.
+It allows setting a :abbr:`SCTF (Spacecraft Time Correction Factor)` on-board and will correlate the on-board time with ground time.

 Maintain a correlation factor on ground